-- that the evaporative force equally acts on all gases irrespective of their molar mass, so when the ascending air parcels expand, the relative amount of the various dry air components does not change.
-This explains the observed constancy of air molar mass M (i.e. constant mixing ratios of the dry air constituents) over height z. - 3.3 Horizontal fluxes of atmospheric moisture and air - 10 Based on the physical grounds discussed in the previous two sections it is possible to formulate the following physical principle of atmospheric motion.
+Finally, we note that the evaporation force equally acts on all gases irrespective of their molar mass, so when the ascending air parcels expand, the relative amount of the various dry air components does not change.
+This explains the observed constancy of air molar mass M (i.e. constant mixing ratios of the dry air constituents) over height z.

+3.3.
+Horizontal fluxes of atmospheric moisture and air

+Based on the physical grounds discussed in the previous two sections it is possible to formulate the following important principle of atmospheric motion.
 If evaporation fluxes in two adjacent areas are different, there appear horizontal fluxes of moist air from the area with weaker evaporation to the area where evaporation is more intensive.
-The resulting directed moisture flow will enhance precipitation in the area with strong evap- - 15 oration and diminish precipitation in the area with weak evaporation.
+The resulting directed moisture flow will enhance precipitation in the area with strong evaporation and diminish precipitation in the area with weak evaporation.
 In particular, it is possible that moisture will be brought by air masses from dry to wet areas, i.e. against the moisture gradient.
 This is equivalent to the existence of a moisture pump supported by the energy spent on evaporation.
-This pattern provides clues for several important phenomena. - First, it explains the existence of deserts bordering, like Sahara, with the ocean.
+This pattern provides clues for several important phenomena.

+First, it explains the existence of deserts bordering, like Sahara, with the ocean.
 In deserts where soil moisture stores are negligible, evaporation from the ground surface is practically absent.
-Atmospheric water vapor is in the state of hydrostatic equilibrium, Eq.
-(8), so the evaporation force, Eq.
-(14), in desert is equal to zero.
+Atmospheric water vapor is in the state of hydrostatic equilibrium (8), so the evaporation force (14) in desert is equal to zero.
 In contrast, evaporation from the oceanic surface is always substantial.
-The upward-directed evaporative - 25 force is always greater over the ocean than in the desert.
+The upward-directed evaporation force is always greater over the ocean than in the desert.
 It makes oceanic air rise and effectively "sucks in" the desert air to the ocean, where it replaces the rising oceanic air masses at the oceanic surface, Fig. 4a.
 The backward ocean-to-desert air flux occurs in the upper atmosphere, which is depauperate in water vapor.
 This moisture-poor air flux represents the single source of humidity in the desert.
 Its moisture content determines the stationary relative humidity in the desert.
-To sum up, due to the absence of surface evaporation, deserts appear to be locked for oceanic moisture year round, Fig. 4a.
+To sum up, due to the absence of evaporation from its surface, deserts appear to be locked for atmospheric moisture year round, Fig. 4a.

-- 5 In less arid zones like savannas, steppes, irrigated lands, some non-zero evaporation from the surface is present throughout the year.
+In less arid zones like savannas, steppes, irrigated lands, some non-zero evaporation from the surface is present throughout the year.
 Land surface temperature undergoes greater annual changes than does the surface temperature of the thermally inertial ocean.
 In winter, the ocean can be warmer than land.
-In such a case partial pressure $p{H{a}O}$ of water vapor in the atmospheric column over the ocean is higher than on land. - 10 The evaporative force is greater over the ocean as well.
+In such a case partial pressure $p{\rm H_2O}$ of water vapor in the atmospheric column over the ocean is higher than on land.
+Evaporation force (14) is greater over the ocean as well.
 In the result, a horizontal land-to-ocean flux of air and moisture originates, which corresponds to the well-known phenomenon of winter monsoon (dry season), Fig. 4b.